 1.)
 Carry a power plug for charging

-The easiest way to thwart the scam is to only plug your phone into electrical outlets.
+The easiest way to thwart the scam is to plug your phone into electrical outlets.
 There’s no computer on the other side.
 Yes, it’s a hassle to carry one more thing, but it’s worth it to avoid compromising your personal information.
 Shop around to find a compact converter and keep it in your bag.
 If a power plug is a real hassle, only carry it when your phone is low on juice.

 2.)
 Pick up a battery